Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 The fourth import statement ```from djql.schema import schema``` is the schema that we will use to create our queries.
 Create a `schema.py` file in your project directory or your app directory.
 Django's csrf_exempt decorator is used to allow API clients to POST to the graphql endpoint we have created.

-Create a Graphql Type for your models:
+Create a Graphql Type for your models on your schema.py file as shown below:
 ```python
 import graphene
 from graphene_django import DjangoObjectType
 from djql.models import Restaurant

 class Query(graphene.ObjectType):
     """